English Kreyol ayisyen Português Español

 Our Focus is Our Children – Learning & Working Together

-Using a Collective Impact approach, Broward Children’s Strategic Plan (BCSP) Committees, consisting of public and private entities, government, faith-based organizations, and community residents, meet frequently to share data, strategies/best practices, accomplishments, and activities concerning children and families in Broward County.
+Using a Collective Impact approach, Broward Partnerships for Kids (BPK), formerly known as the Broward Children’s Strategic Plan committees, consisting of public and private entities, government, faith-based organizations, and community residents, meet frequently to share data, strategies/best practices, accomplishments, and activities concerning children and families in Broward County.
 Using the Results-Based Accountability (RBA) framework, this information is summarized into a Turn the Curve Report that is shared with policymakers, other community collaboratives, and funders to advance the work.

-For more information about the Broward Children’s Strategic Plan, contact Diane Choi at Dchoi@cscbroward.org or Shantigra Williams at Shwilliams@cscbroward.org.
+For more information about the Broward Partnerships for Kids (BPK), contact Rhonda Morrison at rmorrison@cscbroward.org or Demetria Rawls at drawls@cscbroward.org.